Thomas Birch Freeman: Financial issues

-Freeman's African wife supported him in his mission work at Cape Coast which saw the church there expanded.
+Freeman's African wife supported him in his mission work at Cape Coast, which saw the church there expanded.
 In 1856, six new churches were commissioned in Freeman's district without explicit approval from London.
 In 1856, a Wesleyan missionary, the Rev. Daniel West was appointed the financial secretary of the mission and sent to Ghana for four months to investigate and report on the financial health of the mission.
 West also visited Lagos and Abeokuta to assess the financial state of the missions there.
 West's report was negative and somehow indicted Freeman.
-Hhowever, he praised the breadth of Freeman's mission initiatives in education and evangelism.
+However, he praised the breadth of Freeman's mission initiatives in education and evangelism.
 West, however, died in the Gambia, on 24 February 1857, before reaching England.
 Even though West sent his report ahead of his departure, his death meant that he could not present his findings in person to the committee in London.
 The Home Committee appointed William West as the new financial secretary and general superintendent of the Gold Coast mission.

 As a result, Freeman tended his resignation as chairman and general superintendent of the mission to the London committee.
 His departure from the mission was largely devoid of acrimony.
 Freeman even offered to work any other capacity within the Wesleyan mission.
 Due to his financial maladministration, lack of accountability, overspending and incompetence, he was heavily indebted and had to find a new job to repay his personal debts.